Digital Federal Credit Union

 Digital Federal Credit Union (DCU) is a credit union based in Marlborough, Massachusetts.

 It has over 1,025,000 members and is the largest credit union headquartered in New England as measured by assets, managing over US $9.9 billion.
 DCU is regulated under the authority of the National Credit Union Administration (NCUA) of the US federal government.

 DCU has nineteen full-service branches in Massachusetts and four full-service branches in New Hampshire, although it has members in all 50 U.S. states.

+On September 30, 2024, DCU announced it was merging with First Tech Credit Union.
+The new credit union would retain DCU's charter while keeping First Tech's name.
+The merger was granted regulatory approval from the NCUA and the anticipated integration date is January 1, 2026.
+The merger will create the 6th largest Credit Union in the United States by assets, and a coast-to-coast branch network.

 History

 DCU was chartered in 1979 for employees of Digital Equipment Corporation following complaints to CEO Ken Olsen that employees had been having difficulty securing mortgages.

+It was founded as a commercial banking institution to serve both individual consumers and businesses.
+Over the years, it has expanded its offerings to include a wide range of financial services, including checking and savings accounts, credit cards, student and personal loans, mortgages, vehicle financing, and commercial lending.

+In 2025, DCU began offering a credit-builder loan, allowing members to improve their credit while building savings.